In this video we'll look at three basic array formula examples.

-Next, we have the same data, but notice Friday and Sunday are are missing low values.
+Next, we have the same data, but notice that Friday and Sunday are missing low values.

 Our formula in F5 is now reporting 88 as the biggest change, since blank cells are treated like zero in a formula.

-We need a way to filter out the empty cells.
+We need a way to filter out empty cells.

-I'll first remove the MAX function and let the differences spill onto the worksheet again.
+I'll first remove the MAX function and let the calculated differences spill onto the worksheet again.

 Now, to remove cells that are empty, I'll use the IF function.

-If D5:D11 is not empty, return the differences.
+If D5:D11 is not empty, return the difference.

-When I enter the formula, you we now get FALSE for the two missing values.
+When I enter the formula, we now get FALSE for the two missing values.